← ClaudeAtlas

 prooflisted

-Use for proof and tests, claims, invariants, behavior specs, edge cases, and evidence.
+Use for proof and tests, claims, invariants, behavior specs, edge cases, evidence.

 Install: claude install-skill kreek/consult

-# Proof ## Iron Law `NO ENGINEERING CLAIM WITHOUT A NAMED PROOF.` A named proof is a Proof Contract whose check would fail if the claim were false. ## When to Use Completion gate: - Before your next response would state or imply that work is done, fixed, ready to commit, ready for a PR, or passing.
-Do not settle for a vague `unproven`; name both the claim and the missing evidence.
-Main skill when the requested work is proof itself: - Adding or reviewing behavior-focused tests that prove a feature, bug fix, refactor, flaky test fix, or untested behavior. - Deciding what deserves coverage and which boundary the proof should enter through. - Converting an agreed spec, domain model, contract, or root-cause finding into Proof Contracts and executable checks. ## When NOT to Use - Pure formatting, typo fixes, or mechanical file moves with no behavior, data, or contract claim. - Mechanical refactors with no behavior surface (rename, file move, comment-only edits) verified by tooling or exact artifact inspection.
-Behavior-preserving refactors that change an observable boundary still need `proof`. - Investigating an unconfirmed bug or symptom where the cause is not yet established.
-Use `debugging` until there is a claim to assert, then return for the Proof Contract. - Reviewing changes for design, complexity, naming, or structure.
-Use `code-review`.
-Load `proof` only when the question is whether evidence is sufficient. - Load testing, profiling, or b
+# Proof ## Iron Law `NO ENGINEERING CLAIM WITHOUT A NAMED PROOF.` Prove every non-trivial claim before you call it done.
+A proof is a named check that would fail if the claim were false: point to that check, or mark the claim unproven.
+"The tests pass" doesn't count until you can say which test would break if you were wrong. ## When to Use As a completion gate, before any reply that says or implies the work is done, fixed, ready to commit, ready for a PR, or passing: - Name the claim and the check that backs it.
+If there is no check, say what is unproven and which evidence is missing; don't just write `unproven` and move on.
+As the main skill, when the task is the proof itself: - Writing or reviewing behavior tests for a feature, bug fix, refactor, flaky test, or any untested behavior. - Deciding what needs coverage and which boundary the test should enter through. - Turning an agreed spec, domain model, contract, or root-cause finding into Proof Contracts and runnable checks. ## When NOT to Use - Formatting, typo fixes, or file moves that change no behavior, data, or contract. - Mechanical refactors with no behavior surface (renames, file moves, comment-only edits) that tooling or a direct look at the result already confirms.
+If the refactor changes something a caller can observe, you still need `proof`. - Chasing a bug whose cause you haven't pinned down.
+Use `debugging` first; come back once you have a claim to prove. - Judging design, complexit